-Direct investments are a way of rectifying supply weaknesses which reduce the usefulness of trade liberalization.
-Conversely, liberalization increases the attractiveness of a location when products for further processing can be imported tariff free and end products do not face any trade barriers in the main destination countries.
-Since investors have a high regard for property rights, the guarantee of the rule of law is often regarded as an essential attraction for foreign investors.
+Direct investments are a way of rectifying supply weaknesses which reduce the usefulness of trade liberalisation.
+Conversely, liberalisation increases the attractiveness of a location when products for further processing can be imported tariff free and end products do not face any trade barriers in the main destination countries.
+Since investors have a high regard for property rights the guarantee of the rule of law is often regarded as an essential attraction for foreign investors.
 However, its effects are readily overvalued, above all in relation to poor countries (Kosack and Tobin 2003; Nunnenkamp 2004; Milberg 2004).
 Successful countries such as Japan, Korea and Taiwan had little direct investment, while others (for example, Singapore) had a great deal of it.
 In the investment phase a boom can likewise lead to an overvaluation of the currency, which is eventually followed by a financial crisis if investor confidence is shaken (as happened in the Asian crisis in 1997 or in the Czech Republic in 1996).
 In the production phase the classical problem of indebtedness (debts cannot be serviced if the investment turns out to be un- or less profitable) does not exist, but instead the distribution of value added can turn out to be even worse than in the case of the much maligned credit financing.
 Foreign investors often pay higher wages than domestic enterprises, but in general foreign direct investments impair income distribution (Reuveny and Li 2003).
+So, for example, in Ireland the wage ratio has fallen dramatically and payments to foreign investors reduce the gross national product (=income of Irish people) by around 20% as against Irish gross domestic product (= value added in Ireland).
+The young democracy Hungary which in the 1990s was favoured by high foreign investments finds itself on a similar path.